Origins of Kratom

 The Bali strain is almost identical to Malaysia and can have the same effects.

 Veins of Kratom

 After understanding each strain, you can now move onto the veins.
 Within each strain, there are also veins that further describe the effects.

-This is the most energizing vain that offers a euphoric feeling.
+This is the most energizing vein that offers a great energy boost.